jpreid7396/firebase-framework-tools/starters/nextjs/firebase-ecommerce/README.md

-# Julia's New Firebase E-Commerce Project
+# Julia's Awesome Firebase E-Commerce Project

 This project is a Firebase-based e-commerce application designed for developers to bootstrap their e-commerce projects.
 Below is the documentation to help you set up, provision, and maintain the application.